Akuli/teek/docs/concurrency.rst

 Concurrency
 ===========

-This page is all about running things concurrently in pythotk.
+This page is all about running things concurrently in teek.
 That means doing something else while the GUI is running.